About Research Computing

 Units

-All three units are critical infrastructure that provide resources for compute- and data-intensive research to the University research community.
+Both units are critical infrastructure that provide resources for compute- and data-intensive research to the University research community.
 These resources cover a broad range of research needs, from consultation and collaboration with domain experts, to hardware and software resources, to education and training in a computational methods and technologies.

 Minnesota Supercomputing Institute